Get

 Defensive Aggression

 This type of aggression usually occurs if your dog feels threatened or is anxious about something.
 If your dog is acting out because of defensive aggression, you should determine what’s bothering them, so you can remove it.
-If you can’t find the cause of the defensive aggression, contact your vet for help.
+If you can’t find the cause of the defensive aggression, contact a vet for help.

 How to Cope with Aggression in Your Boston Terrier